Skip to main content

 Regulations: Art.
 10 Wealth Tax Law

-Real estate of both an urban and rural nature must be valued in the Wealth Tax in accordance with the following rules:
+Real estate, both urban and rural, must be valued for the Wealth Tax in accordance with the following rules:

-1. The cadastral value recorded in the receipt corresponding to 2020 of the Real Estate Tax.
+1. The cadastral value stated on the 2020 receipt for the Real Estate Tax.

-2. The value verified by the Administration for the purposes of other taxes , such as, for example, the Tax on Asset Transfers and Documented Legal Acts or the Inheritance and Donation Tax.
+2. The value verified by the Administration for the purposes of other taxes , such as, for example, the Tax on Property Transfers and Documented Legal Acts or the Inheritance and Gift Tax.

 3. The price, consideration or acquisition value .
-In relation to these terms, it must be specified that the price refers to purchase and sale operations, the consideration to exchanges and the acquisition value to cases of inheritance or donations.
+In relation to these terms, it should be noted that the price refers to sales transactions, the consideration to exchanges and the acquisition value to cases of inheritance or donations.

 Special valuation rules